Flo466/EcoRide/README.md

 ```

 ### 3. Verify init_db.sh Line Endings (Windows Users):

 If you are on Windows, ensure the backend/init_db.sh file is saved with LF (Line Feed) line endings.

-Open init_db.sh at the root of the backend folder in VS Code.
+Open the init_db.sh file at the root of the backend directory in VS Code.

 Look at the bottom right of the VS Code status bar it might show "CRLF" (but if it already shows "LF", it's all good).